 Megan Jacobson, Lead Executive Administrator, OtterBox

 Megan Jacobson is the Lead Executive Administrator at OtterBox and a Lead Ambassador for OtterCares (the philanthropic arm of OtterBox).
 She began working there in mid-2010.
 She graduated with honors from The University of Phoenix with her Bachelors of Science in Human Services Management.
 Megan was part of the first, original Homeless Gear Outreach team and continues to volunteer on outreach shifts.
 She has volunteered weekly as a night intake volunteer at Catholic Charities since January 2010, in addition to teachinga monthly Conflict Management class at Catholic Charities.
 Megan has also served as a committee chair for the American Cancer Society Relay for Life, and volunteers during the holidays with the Salvation Army.

-Scott Turner is currently the Club Manager of the Fort Collins Sam’s Club.
+Scott Turner is the Senior Manager of Technology Services for Sam’s Club in Colorado and Wyoming.
+Prior to that, he was the Club Manager of the Fort Collins Sam’s Club.
 He has been with Sam’s Club for eighteen years and has worked in seven different states.
 Scott has been involved with many support organizations across the country: CASA, Relay For Life, National Multiple Sclerosis Society, and Operation Shoebox.
 He has held Board positions with the Child and Family Support Center and The Salvation Army.
 When not at work Scott spends him time with his wife Susie and their three beautiful children in the mountains and streams of Colorado.
 Scott served in the United States Army and attended Missouri State University.